-The Florida-Alabama TCC is comprised of local government technical staff.
+The Bay County TCC is comprised of local government technical staff.
 This committee participates in the planning process by providing technical advice to the TPO board.

-The TCC meets at 10:00 a.m. on the Monday prior to the TPO Board meeting on Wednesday.
-TCC meetings are held at various locations throughout the TPO boundary.
-The TCC meeting schedule can be found online at www.ecrc.org.
-A print copy of the schedule is available upon request.
+The TCC meets at 11:00 a.m. on the day of TPO meetings.
+The meetings are currently held in Panama City, Fla. at the BayWay Transit Building 1010 Cone Ave Panama City, FL 32401.
+The TCC meeting schedule can be found online.